 The App Store Journey Starts Here

 The First Impression is (almost) everything.
 The graphic assets that are available for users the moment they land on the App Store are the most important factors for valuable conversions.
-Your challenge is to convey your strongest messages using a limited set of assets that are visible on first glance.
+Your challenge is to convey your strongest messages using a limited set of assets that are visible at first glance.
 Think of your app store as a website – what would you put on the top of your home page?
 This is exactly what you should use for this App Store section.

 From a behavioral standpoint, App Store visitors will take one of the following actions after building a first impression on your app based on what they see on the first App Store view: